iRon7/Join-Object/README.md

 ### Example 6: Transpose arrays

-The following example will join multiple arrays to a collection array aka transpose each array in a column.
+The following example, the `join-Object` cmdlet (`... |Join`) joins multiple arrays to a collection array.
+The [`Foreach-Object`](https://go.microsoft.com/fwlink/?LinkID=2096867) cmdlet iterates over the rows and the `-Join` operator concatinates the item collections

 ```PowerShell
  $a = 'a1', 'a2', 'a3', 'a4'